Refine: Analysis

 • Various sidewalk widths

-• On-street parking
+• Various on-street parking configurations

 • Various median and esplanade treatments